Title IX at Excelsior College

 All College employees (faculty and staff) are expected to immediately report actual or suspected discrimination, harassment, or sexual misconduct to the Title IX Officer or VP of Human Resources.
-Any College employee who is not designated as a confidential resource in the Sexual Misconduct policy is required to share a report of sexual misconduct with the Title IX Officer.
+Any College employee who is not designated as a confidential resource in the Sex and Gender-Based Misconduct policy is required to share a report of sexual misconduct with the Title IX Officer.
 The Title IX officer or designee will conduct an initial assessment of the conduct, the reporting individual’s desired course of action, and the necessity for any interim remedies or accommodations to protect the safety of the reporting individual or the community.

 What is Title IX?